azat-io/eslint-plugin-perfectionist/docs/index.md

     details: All code problems can be fixed automatically with ESLint.
 You don't have to do anything!
   - title: ESM, TypeScript, JSX
     details: A large number of rules, including support for ESM, TypeScript and JSX.
-  - title: It's just beautiful
+  - title: It's Just Beautiful
     details: Enjoy the look of your code, let it be awesome
 ---